Comparative e-backtests for general risk measures

+is a non-negative martingale under $\widetilde H(\psi)$ and is thus an e-process. \end{enumerate} \end{theorem} We call the process $\{\lambda_t\}_{t\in\T_+}$ in \eqref{eq:mtg} and \eqref{eq:mtg_1d} a \emph{betting process}.
 Our standard e-backtesting approach includes all general identifiable risk measures, including the mean $\E$, ($\E$, $\mathrm{Var}$), the VaR, ($\ES$, $\VaR$), the expectile, the pair of expectile and variantile, etc. See Example \ref{app:ex:1} in Appendix \ref{app:sec:ex} for e-variables via identification functions for common risk measures.